project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_create_framework_in_sunbird.md

 The sequence of tasks the organization administrator follows to create a framework includes:

-### Create Framework
+### Creating Framework

 1. Use the [Create Framework API](../apis/framework/#operation/FrameworkV1CreatePost), to create a new framework.
 Specify values for the parameters in the request body of the API.

+2. Path for creating the Framework: ```{{host}}/framework/v1/create```

+>**Host**: The URL of the installed Sunbird instance

 Following is an example of request body for creating a framework, the sample values provided in the request body are indicative:

-2. Path for creating the Framework: ```{{host}}/framework/v1/create```

-**Host**: The URL of the instance
+To retrieve the channels for the request parameter, use [List Channel API](../apis/framework/#operation/ChannelV1ListPost)

 ##### Request Body to Create Framework

-To retrieve the channels for the request parameter, use [List Channel API](../apis/framework/#operation/ChannelV1ListPost)

     {
     "request": {
         "framework": {